vinwann/query2insight/README.md

 ```
 ### Answering Using RAG

+<p>The LLM uses the retrieved context about the user input via the vector database and answers the user</p>

 ```shell
 can 'You an Assistant.The type of assistant you are is given in assistant_type use it to give detailed answers.
 Give a response based on the retrived_context in a detailed manner'
     chat_llm(query: 'Question from the user to be answered.': str, assistant_type: 'The type of assistant you are use this when answering ': str, retrived_context: 'Retrived information from expert articles': list, chat_history: 'Previous Conversation with the user': list) -> 'response': str by llm(temperature=1);
 ```

 ### Provided User Data Identification

+<p>The application has to collect data about the user through conversation.
+When the user has provided such information it has to be converted the field that should be updated and the data.
+The LLM is tasked with identifying the fields in the user data table and matching the data given by the user to or creating a new field and matching the data to that field.
+The LLM is given examples and is supposed to reason and output a list of data fields and the corresponding data </p>

 ```shell